Marine Biology (BA/BS) Contact Information

 5

-Upper-division biology course from Area I or III course list 8
+Upper-division Biology course from Area I or III course list 4

-General-education course in arts and letters that also satisfies a multicultural requirement 4
+Core-education course in arts and letters that also satisfies a cultural literacy requirement 4

 Credits 17